virtualagc/virtualagc/README.md

 Because we retain appearances of the original drawings, as well as the sheet sizes of the original drawings &mdash; they were plotted on very big paper &mdash; we can't really avail ourselves of the standard KiCAD part libraries.
 We instead have our own custom part libraries:

 - AGC_DSKY.lib &mdash; contains the handful of generic parts needed: resistor, capacitor, diode, ..., in general, everything other than NOR gates.
+The only tricky components are the connectors; there is a script, Script/MakeConnector.py, that can be used to create variations of the basic connector type, which can then be imported into AGC_DSKY.lib
-- D3NOR-_VIN_-_GND_[-expander].lib &mdash; a variety of libaries that handle the wild profusion of NOR-gate symbols needed for the schematics.
+- D3NOR-_VIN_-_GND_[-expander][-nopinnums].lib &mdash; a variety of libaries that handle the wild profusion of NOR-gate symbols needed for the schematics.
+These libraries differ in the net they use for powering the NORs (namely _VIN_), the net they use for grounding the NORs' unused inputs and power supply (namely _GND_), and in whether the library contains "normal" NOR gates vs "expander" NOR gates.
+Also, on most of the drawings the pin numbering is shown, but on early drawings they are not.  _VIN_ seems to always be either +4VDC, +4SW, +4SW2, FAP, or NC ("no connect"), while _GND_ is one of 0VDCA, 0VDC, or 0VDC2, so you can see that there are 5&times;3&times;2&times;2=60 overall possibilities; fortunately, _only_ about 16 of them are actually used.  :-)  There is a script, Script/MakeDualNorLib.py, that produces these libaries, given the basic parameters (_VIN_ etc.) just mentioned.

 You will see these in the top-level directory of this branch.
 To the extent possible, we'd like to manage changes to these libraries ourselves, rather than making their maintenance a community effort.